flix/book/src/monadic-for-yield.md

 (1, 1) :: (1, 2) :: (2, 1) :: (2, 2) :: Nil
 ```

-## Guards
+## Using Guard Expressions

-We can write `for-yield` expressions with a guard expression.
+We can use _guard expressions_ in `for-yield` expressions.
 For example, the
 program

 ```flix